UPDATE: Sen. Young addresses COVID relief talks, Trump trial, more

 But Young noted that Biden’s stimulus proposal seemed to be contrary to his statements of unity, though he emphasized the president’s willingness to meet with Republicans in the Oval Office was a step in the right direction.

-Both plans call for direct payments to individuals, but they different in the amounts and the income levels for qualification.
+Both plans call for direct payments to individuals, but they differ in the amounts and the income levels for qualification.

 Under Biden’s plan, individuals earning $75,000 or less would qualify for a $1,400 payment and married couples earning $150,000 or less would qualify for $2,400.
 The payments would phase out for individuals earning $87,000.